Maicon (footballer, born September 1988): Al Nassr

 On 5 February 2019, Al Nassr paid €1.7 million to gain Maicon on loan for 18 months.
 The Saudi Professional League club paid a further €1.4 million to sign him permanently in August 2020.
 In the 2019 Saudi Super Cup on 4 January 2020, he scored the decisive attempt in the side's shootout defeat of Al Taawoun (1–1 after 120 minutes).

 Maicon joined permanently in 2020, but terminated his contract on 19 June 2021.

 Return to Cruzeiro

 On 25 November 2021, Maicon returned to his first club Cruzeiro after agreeing to a three-year deal.
 However, a directorial change caused him to terminate his link after just three matches.

 Santos

 On 8 March 2022, just hours after leaving Cruzeiro, Maicon signed a two-year contract with Santos.
 He made his debut on 5 April, starting in a 1–0 Copa Sudamericana away loss against Banfield.

+A regular starter during the 2022 season, Maicon subsequently lost that status to new signings Joaquim Henrique and Messias.
+On 20 June 2023, he left after rescinding his contract.

+Vasco da Gama

+On 28 June 2023, Maicon joined Vasco da Gama on a short-term deal.
+In December, he agreed to a one-year extension.